square-computersetup/square-computersetup.github.io/_pages/contingent.md

 ## 🎉 Welcome
-Welcome to Square!
+Welcome to Block!
 Let's get you setup so you can get to work right away.
 First, some ground rules:

 * On Day 1, instructions will be sent to your personal email to set your initial password to your corporate login early in the morning.
 * You will not be able to begin this process until you have recieved this email.